nd1012/CSV-Parser/README.md

 This setting will also ignore `null` headers/values, and if using `ToString` when a string delimiter is required to produce valid CSV data.

 **WARNING**: Ignoring errors may cause unknown failures and produce invalid CSV data!

+## Good to know

+Even more lightweight versions of this library are available on request.
+These can come optional without

+- dictionary methods
+- object mapping
+- stream support (and CSV writing support)

+That would reduce the functionality to this minimum, which may be enough for supporting a nice CSV import interface only:

+- CSV parsing
+- CSV header parsing
+- CSV file row counting

+The resulting DLL file would be smaller than 30KB, if all extended features are excluded.